George-T-Serban/kubernetes/Kubeadm-local-cluster-deployment/README.md

 Each server has 4GB RAM and 2 cpus.

-### Steps involved in setting up the Kubernetes cluster using kubeadm.
+### Steps involved in setting up the Kubernetes cluster using kubeadm:
 * Install Docker on all nodes.
 * Install Kubeadm, Kubelet, and kubectl on all the nodes.
 * Initiate Kubeadm control plane configuration on the master node.